 Amazon S3 Glacier Storage Classes

-The first storage class for S3 Glacier is the classic S3 Glacier class.
+The first storage class for Amazon S3 Glacier is the classic S3 Glacier class.
 It was announced in August 2012 and is intended for long-term storage that you don’t need to access quickly.

 The second storage class for Glacier is S3 Glacier Deep Archive.
 This storage class was announced at AWS re:Invent 2018 and is intended for extremely long-term archival with low access needs.
 This fits well in regulated areas, such as healthcare or financial services, where there are compliance requirements around data retention.

 Plan your perfect disaster recovery strategy on AWS: